 I’ve said it before, but here are some reasons that adding beans to smoothies is always a good idea: boost protein, increase fiber, enjoy the creaminess they add, and sound hardcore because you add beans to your smoothie.
 Aaaaaand, you can listen to me be excited about beans in smoothies in the accompanying recipe video, too.
 Always good to have something to look forward to!

 Chocolate Banana Black Bean SmoothieCourse: Meals, On-the-GoDifficulty: Easy

 Bean smoothies are a glorious thing.
 Fiber, protein, creamy goodness – yum!
 Don’t believe me?
 You will after you try this Chocolate Banana Black Bean Smoothie!

-1/2 – 1 cup Black beans – I vote 1 cup, but start with 1/2 cup if you still think I’m crazy and it makes you feel better about the whole ‘beans in smoothies’ idea
+1/2 – 1 and 1/2 cups Black beans – I vote 1.5 cups, but start with a 1/2 cup if you still think I’m crazy and it makes you feel better about the whole ‘beans in smoothies’ idea.
+Then slowly add more. 😀

 1/2 cup Milk of your choice